Eyreon/FLsun-V400/README.md

 # First steps

-When you set up your printer  you will probably have noticed that the time is wrong, for you to correct this you can follow another github by Guilouz, this will also offer you the option to go full vanilla Klipper and add some other features to the machine like an ADXL accelerometer.
+When you set up your printer you will probably have noticed that the time is set wrong, to correct this you can follow another github by Guilouz, this will also offer you the option to go full vanilla Klipper and add some other features to the machine like an ADXL accelerometer.
 Follow this link: https://github.com/Guilouz/Klipper-Flsun-Speeder-Pad

 Lets start with using the FLSUN recovery image that enables SSH and access to the printers firmware.